 When he came to us for help, the client was homeless and living in his car.
 He had been denied VA Disability benefits and he was suicidal.
 The entire process left him dejected and ready to give up, not just on his claim but on life.

-As Brooke shared with me, attorney Matt Wilcut and VA paralegal Britni Holcomb put an incredible amount of work and love into this client’s case and in making sure that he received the support and treatment to deal with his depression.
+As Brooke shared with me, the client’s attorney and VA paralegal Britni Holcomb put an incredible amount of work and love into his case and into making sure that he received the support and treatment to deal with his depression.

 “I have watched the two of them go so far past their work requirements to make sure this man is alive,” she wrote.
-“The client’s persistent desire to give up on life has been very stressful to Matt and Britni, but they have been that steady rock for him to stand on.
+“The client’s persistent desire to give up on life has been very stressful to his attorney and paralegal, but they have been that steady rock for him to stand on.
 He is still here because of them, hands down.”

 Thanks to the VA Disability team’s hard work on this case and a recent win that secured him benefits, this veteran now has a future with many opportunities ahead.